/* Used to create bullet points on CMS lists by adding matching class to each item */

 Scheduled charging allows specifying periods where:

-Always Charge allows specifying periods where the vehicle will always charge according to the period settings.
+The charge schedule allows specifying periods where the vehicle will always charge according to the period settings.
 The period settings are:

-This is useful to enable an overnight "top up" charge to a minimum charge level during off-peak hours.
+This setting is useful to enable an overnight "top up" charge to a minimum charge level during off-peak hours.
 For example:

 NOTE: Charge HQ does not control the vehicle charge limit.
 If the vehicle charge limit is below the scheduled charge limit then charging will stop when the vehicle's limit is reached.
 Charge HQ will display a warning in this case.